ritheus/Kaggle/README.md

 # Kaggle Challenge Notebooks

-Dieses Repository enthält Jupyter Notebooks zur Bearbeitung von Kaggle-Wettbewerben.
-Ziel ist es, verschiedene Machine-Learning-Modelle auf reale Daten anzuwenden und ihre Leistungsfähigkeit zu vergleichen.
+This repository contains Jupyter Notebooks for solving Kaggle challenges.
+The goal is to apply and compare different machine learning models on real-world datasets.

-## Inhalt
+## Contents

-- `houseprices.ipynb`: Lösung zur Challenge **House Prices – Advanced Regression Techniques**.
-Verwendetes Modell: **Random Forest Regressor**.
+- `houseprices.ipynb`: Solution to the **House Prices – Advanced Regression Techniques** challenge using a **Random Forest Regressor**.
-- `titanic.ipynb`: Lösung zur Challenge **Titanic – Machine Learning from Disaster**.
-Verwendetes Modell: **XGBoost Classifier**.
+- `titanic.ipynb`: Solution to the **Titanic – Machine Learning from Disaster** challenge using an **XGBoost Classifier**.